 Rules are named markdown sections.
 Toggle which linked projects receive each one, then push the profile when you are ready.

-Turn agent targets on or off project by project: canonical AGENTS.md, symlinks, generated rule files, and Skill folders.
+Turn agent targets on or off project by project: canonical AGENTS.md, link files for Claude and Gemini, and Skill folders.

 These are the parts that make Keystone more than a markdown editor: separate libraries for different work, cloud-synced profiles, and reusable Skills that can be global or project-scoped.